 - Tourist Services at Island Line Admiralty Station (Operating Hours: 8:00 am - 7:30 pm)

 - Light Rail Customer Service Centres at Tuen Mun Ferry Pier and Tin Yat Stop (Operating Hours: 7:00 am - 9:00 pm)

 - Central Branch and Wanchai Branch of China Travel Services (HK) Limited (Operating Hours: Mon-Fri: 9:00 am - 7:00 pm | Sat, Sun & Holiday: 9:30 am - 5:00)

 Note that tickets at (2), (3) and (5) must be collected one hour before departure time.
 For (4), it’s two hours.
 For (1) i.e. the service centre at Hung Hom, it’s 20 minutes.

 For my own journey, I collected at Admiralty Station on a Saturday afternoon.
 The Tourist Services outlet was easily located.
 There was also no queue and all that was needed was indeed just the credit card I booked with.

-Alternatively, you could also book via any of the travel agencies listed on this MTR guide page.
-Do be aware that these agencies might charge handling fees.
+Alternatively, you could try to book your tickets via local travel agencies.
+Do be aware, though, that these agencies inevitably charge handling fees.

 Important Information About Immigration Procedures